rzhw/rust-trousers/README.md

 abstracted way.
 The ideal: freeing the developer from handles, pointers, pointers-to-pointers, and other memory management and boilerplate code.

+**Full disclosure:** This library is *very* incomplete, and is my first Rust project ("Trusted Computing", right :P).
+As a result, the API is very likely to change *drastically* as I learn what makes sense in Rust, as well as implement more functionality.

 ## Coverage

-At the moment this library is *very* incomplete.
-The TSS spec is exhaustive (742 pages), so there is a lot to go through.
 The below table indicates what functionality is available.
 Pull requests are greatly appreciated!

 Module | Implemented | Partial | Missing
 -------|-------------|---------|--------